DataDima90/ai.github.io/_posts/2020-01-01-Microservice-with-docker-and-flask.md

 <a name="pre"></a>
 ## 1. Prerequisites

+Docker is a great way to make the API easy to deploy on any server.
 Docker is available across various platforms whether if you are using a Linux, Mac or a Windows computer, you can follow the installation guide here.

 **This is how our project looks like:**